tgray/contacts/README.markdown

 # contacts #

-`contacts` is a command line interface to the Mac OS X Address Book.
+`contacts` is a command line interface to Contacts in macOS.
+This used to be the Mac OS X Address Book.

 ## Overview ##